The 8 biggest pain points for HR when building a mental well being culture

 That is why the mental health program/policies should be presented to the whole team, easily accessible to all at all time, and responsibilities should be clearly assigned amongst the different leaders and managers.
 Best if such mental wellbeing aspects are also part of KPIs to monitor, and pursue by the teams.
 Then it will become a wider initiative supported from top down.

-6. Overcoming Budget Constraints
+6. Overcoming budget constraints

 Budget constraints is a challenge for every company and departments.
 In companies where mental health is not a priority, it is easy to cut corners and put pressure on HR staff to deliver without the right resources and tools.